About Pea Cooper

 Pea Cooper is an award-winning milliner who studied Millinery at Kensington & Chelsea College, London.
 After graduating in 2006 she became assistant to Richard Nylon in Melbourne.
 Richard is Australia’s most famous milliner and while here Pea made hats for Melbourne Fashion Week and racing events like the Gold Cup.

-On returning to Scotland Pea started her own business designing and making her ‘Quirky but Wearable’ hats that are always inspired by her love of Vintage clothing.
+On returning to Scotland Pea started her own business designing and making her ‘Quirky but Wearable’ hats that are always inspired by her love of Vintage clothing and History of Fashion.
 As one of the very few fully trained milliners in Scotland Pea has the skills to make any kind of hat and frequently says she can make a hat out of anything!

 Her business has now evolved into many things from Business Mentoring to facilitating workshops throughout schools and museums in Scotland.
 She is passionate about Traditional Craft and skill sharing in a bid to keep the art of millinery alive.

 2009- International Milliner of the Year Nominee